Language: EN

 • Parameters: List of input parameters, separated by commas if there is more than one.

-• Return Type: Type of value returned by the lambda, optional if the type can be deduced.
+• Return type: Type of value that the lambda returns, optional if the type is deducible.

 • Body: The code that executes when the lambda is invoked.